-Model name / disease area:
+Model name / disease area: Modelling group name / institution:

-MODEL MINIMUM STANDARDS - for any model included in the consortium: tee that new applicants will be selected to join ed for each of the 98 Gavi and DoV (Decade of Intries in which the disease in question is considered and year of chronological time) ar of chronological time, ideally at infection, or a number of different scenarios regarding vaccination ב
+MODEL MINIMUM STANDARDS - for any model included in the consortium:

+Meeting these standards does not guarantee that new applicants will be selected to join the Consortium.

+1. Model can generate the outputs required for each of the 98 Gavi and DoV (Decade of Vaccines) countries, or the subset of countries in which the disease in question is considered endemic: Deaths, cases (by year of current age and year of chronological time) DALYs (by year of current age and year of chronological time, ideally at infection, or alternatively at symptom onset) The above outputs are estimated for a number of different scenarios regarding vaccination coverage